Restoring the Bloch-Nordsieck theorem in the electroweak sector of the standard model: Lepton scattering

 The relevant matrix elements are\footnote{Note that also the LSZ formalism needs to be suitably augmented for external bound states, which is straightforward \cite{Bohm:2001yx,Weinberg:1995mt}.
 What is not straightforward is how this interacts with the FMS expansion beyond the leading term \pref{loxs} below.
 This will be presented elsewhere \cite{MPS:unpublished}.
 However, as long as the Higgs contents in the bound state is small compared to the one of the fermionic component, this will only be a minor effect \cite{Egger:2017tkd}.} \bea &&\la\bar{f}^R f^L \bar{F}^R F^L\ra \\ &&\la\bar{f}^L f^L \bar{F}^L F^L\ra , \eea \no and $L$-$R$ permutations in \pref{fbs1}.
 Following \pref{expferm}, this will reduce to the usual perturbative expression to all orders in the coupling and to leading-order in the FMS expansion \cite{Egger:2017tkd}.
 By dimensional analysis, the higher orders in the FMS expansion will be suppressed by $s/v^2$, where $s$ is the relevant largest energy scale, e.\ g.\ the center-of-mass energy at tree-level.
 Thus, to have something interesting happening, $s\gtrsim v^2$ is needed.

 While an explicit calculation of first-order corrections is possible along the lines of \cite{Maas:2020kda,Dudal:2020uwb} and is under way \cite{MPV:unpublished}, there is a much more generic effect if $s\gg v^2$, and thus $s\gg m_{W/Z}^2$.
 This would be the situation at a TeV-scale lepton collider.
-In such a case in the standard perturbative approach the fact that the external left-handed fermions are gauge-dependent make itself felt by a violation \cite{Ciafaloni:2000rp,Bauer:2018xag} of the Block-Nordsieck theorem (BNT) \cite{Bloch:1937pw}.
-Because the initial states are gauge-non-singlets, the usual summation over the full gauge multiplet needed for cancellations of infrared divergencies in the BNT does not occur, and they remain in form of double Sudakov logarithms $\sim\ln^2(s/m_W^2)$ \cite{Ciafaloni:2000rp} from emissions of (electro)weak gauge bosons \cite{Fadin:1999bq,Ciafaloni:1999ub}, cut off only by the weak mass scale $m_W$.
+In such a case in the standard perturbative approach the fact that the external left-handed fermions are gauge-dependent makes itself felt by a violation \cite{Ciafaloni:2000rp,Bauer:2018xag,Manohar:2018kfx} of the BNT \cite{Bloch:1937pw}.
+Because the initial state and final state are build from gauge-non-singlets, the usual summation over the full gauge multiplet needed for cancellations of infrared divergencies in the BNT does not occur, and they remain in form of double Sudakov logarithms $\sim\ln^2(s/m_W^2)$ \cite{Ciafaloni:2000rp} from emissions of (electro)weak gauge bosons \cite{Fadin:1999bq,Ciafaloni:1999ub}, cut off only by the weak mass scale $m_W$.
 At a TeV lepton collider the effect is of the same order as strong corrections, i.\ e.\ a couple of percent \cite{Ciafaloni:2000rp}, and would grow with larger energies.